aiven/aiven-docs/docs/platform/concepts/authentication-tokens.md

 It is also good practice to rotate your authorization tokens on a regular basis, for example each month.
-You can have as many tokens active at one time as you need, so you can create a new token, replace it as needed, check everything works, and remove the old token once you are confident that all changes have completed successfully.
+You can have as many tokens active at one time as you need, so you can create a token, replace it as needed, check everything works, and remove the old token once you are confident that all changes have completed successfully.